HELVE/HELVEOS/README.md

 > Relax, take a deep breath and slowly exhale...
 Remember, thoughts and emotions are not your actual self.
 They are scripts running your body based on external factors.
 No need to attach significance to them.

 > Now, take a step back into your core self and see the bigger picture.

+---

+"It is 26th April 2019, weather is cloudy, 20 degrees outside."

+/// Find a way to incorporate the weather and date)

+HELVE HQ_ RITUAL OF RISING SUN

+“Good morning Helve Operative mothnode.
+It is 26th April 2019, weather is cloudy, 20 degrees outside.”
+“How are you feeling today?”
+“Shall we begin the techmeditation module?”

+“Initiating intent programming module”
+“What should I set the focus to today?”
+“Hydrate”

+“Take a break”
+“GitHub commit required”
+“Walk around”

+---

 helve.live/#nutri